danburonline/public-notes/004_subsidiary/courses/DataCamp ML Scientist/Data skew.md

 [[Types of Data|Data]] skew refers to the uneven distribution of data points within a dataset.
 It occurs when some values occur more frequently than others, leading to an imbalance in the data distribution.
 Skewed data can significantly impact statistical analysis and modelling in data science.

-## There are two types of data skew
+## There Are Two Types of Data Skew

 ![[data-skew.png]]